ysycloud/paraGSEA/docs/Tools/Cluster_KMediods++_ompi.md

 localhost
 ```

-However, there is some thing we must notice:
+However, there is some things we must notice:

 1. you'd better keep the formula `process_num = pernum * number of IP(Hostname) list in hostfile` correct.